filaraujo/polymer-bootlicker/README.md

 #### thoughts
 * should there be a useref-like directive for vulcanize/polybuild, whats the value?
+* watch should accept params and then default

 #### assumptions to document
 * components won't have html with nested js and css